InstituteforDiseaseModeling/idmtools/docs/cookbook/builders.rst

 .. literalinclude:: ../../examples/builders/simulation_builder.py
     :language: python

-See :py:class:`~idmtools.builders.SimulationBuilder` for more details.
+See :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder` for more details.

 Arm Experiment Builder
 ----------------------

-The follow demonstrates how to build a sweep using :py:class:`~idmtools.builders.ArmSimulationBuilder`
+The follow demonstrates how to build a sweep using :py:class:`~idmtools.builders.arm_simulation_builder.ArmSimulationBuilder`

 This example uses the following model.